 If the QSE indicates that one or more LRs are present and will be providing AS during the Standard Contract Term, and the QSE is offering load into ERS that includes some or all of the LR load.

-ERCOT will determine baseline options using ESI ID premise-level data, sub-metered data or, if applicable, calculated native load data and will exclude LR deployment intervals;
+ERCOT will determine baseline options using ESI ID premise-level data, or, if applicable, calculated native load data and will exclude LR deployment intervals;

 If any LR has an AS obligation during any hour of a day the ERS load will be treated as not providing ERS during any interval of that day.